JSON to XML Converter — Free Online

 Quality tips for JSON → XML

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting JSON to XML, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+JSON's data types are richer than XML's plain text content, so numbers, booleans, and nulls all become element text and lose their explicit type — and JSON arrays, which have no direct XML equivalent, become repeated sibling elements.

 Troubleshooting